Used Lexus CT 200h buying guide

-Not that buyers seem to mind – the Lexus CT is a perennial high-achiever in our Driver Power customer satisfaction survey.
-Owners find the CT reliable, and Lexus dealers are highly praised.
-Whatever we think about it dynamically, it’s certainly an easy car to own.
-That, coupled with a series of revisions makes it a good used buy.
+Not that buyers seem to mind – the CT is a perennial high-achiever in our sister title Auto Express' Driver Power customer satisfaction survey.
+Owners find the car itself reliable, and Lexus dealers are highly praised for their customer service.
+It’s certainly an easy car to own and can make a great used buy.

 The Lexus CT 200h appeared in UK showrooms in February 2011, and although it remains fundamentally the same car today, it underwent revisions in 2014 and again in 2017.
 All models have a 1.8-litre petrol engine backed up by an electric motor to produce 134bhp.
 Power is sent to the front wheels through a CVT automatic gearbox.

 The early CT offered tax-friendly CO2 emissions of just 94g/km and was available in SE-I, SE-L and SE-L Premier trims.
 These were joined by the sportier F-Sport trim, with even firmer suspension, in early 2012.
 This was followed a year later by a high-spec Advance trim and an entry-level S model.
 Although rather at odds with Lexus’ upmarket position, the rather spartan S registered CO2 emissions of just 87g/km.
 With the introduction of these new trims, the rest of the range was renamed SE, Luxury and Premier.

 The CT was facelifted in March 2014, with tweaked styling, extra equipment, an improved ride and importantly, lower prices and reduced CO2 emissions for the S trim – now just 82g/km.
 In 2015, a Sport trim and the high-spec Advance Plus model were introduced.
 In 2017, the CT 200h gained Lexus new ‘spindle’ front grille, giving it a more contemporary look.
 Equipment levels were simplified and a Sport Plus option, plus a new Executive Edition were introduced.

 Which Lexus CT 200h should you buy?

 All Lexus CT 200h models have the same engine, electric motors and driving experience.
 Your choice will largely come down to your budget, the equipment you need and whether you want a slightly sportier look.
 Every version comes with a reasonable amount of kit, including alloy wheels, Bluetooth connectivity, dual-zone climate control and automatic windscreen wipers.